AravArora05/ProductLandingPageFCC/README.md

 CSS Styling:

 - Employs team colors for a stylish presentation and visually distinct sections.
-- Uses CSS flexbox for layout and responsive features
+- Uses CSS grid for layout and responsive features
-  - Example: We used flexbox to layout the section with the videe and the pricing.
-We distinguished between alumni/non-alumni prices and we also included a video for viewers to watch
+  - Example: I used grid to layout the section with the videe and the pricing!
   -
 - Employs the use anchor links for simple navigation
 - With the use of a fixed header, it allows the user to be able to toggle between different sections!